 - If you’re moving to Michigan and want to fly in, you’ll probably land at the Detroit Metropolitan Wayne County Airport.
 It’s the largest in the state and one of the busiest in the entire country for passenger air traffic.

 When moving to Michigan, bring plenty of rain gear since the state gets an average of between 30 and 40 inches of precipitation each year.
 Typically, summers are hot and winters are cold.
 The Lower Peninsula has slightly longer summers and milder winters.

 In the winter months, heavy snowfall can be expected due to the proximity of the Great Lakes.
 Storms are common throughout the state, but keep in mind that tornadoes are frequent during the spring and summer months in the Lower Peninsula.

-- Higher Education: The most notable universities include University of Michigan, Michigan State University and Wayne State University.
+- Higher Education: The most notable universities include the University of Michigan, Michigan State University, and Wayne State University.
 There are also a number of excellent community colleges.

 Michigan’s state government maintains a comprehensive website with useful information for people moving to Michigan.